Installer Directory

 How much Space do I need for Solar Panels

-An increasing number of people are investing in solar energy.
-This is exciting for the world of renewable energy, as it means more people are contributing to green, environmentally friendly energy.
+An increasing number of people are investing in solar panels, at some point the question 'how many solar panels do I need?' will be asked.
+This is exciting for the world of renewable energy, as it means more people are contributing to green, environmentally friendly energy whilst saving money on their energy bills.
 It’s beneficial to the planet, but also to our bank accounts, as the energy produced is free and the payback period is relatively well within the lifespan of the system.
-However, it is also important to know how much solar power you need per square foot (sq ft) or per square meter (m2) before you install.
+However, it is also important to know how much solar power you need, or will generate, per square foot (sq ft) or per square meter (m2) before you install.

 On this page we will investigate how much space you will need on your roof, how much generation you will get from your panels and what all this means for your pocket.